 And more importantly, a company culture focused on affirmation and praise creates an environment where employees feel safe to fail.

 3. Enhance learning experience based on individual team members.
 US Army General H. Norman Schwartzkopf, once remarked “I have seen competent leaders who stood in front of a platoon and all they saw was a platoon.
 But great leaders stand in front of a platoon and see it as 44 individuals, each of whom has aspirations, each of whom wants to live, each of whom wants to do good.”
 Employees value the opportunity to be involved in all kinds of learning experiences, both in a team environment and in an individual environment.
-Opportunity to participate in decision making often reduces stress, and creates trust and a culture where people take ownership of problems and their solutions.
-Being able to recognize the different strengths in each team member allows them to take on projects that they are passionate and excited about.
+Opportunity to participate in decision making often reduces stress and creates trust and a culture where people take ownership of problems and their solutions.
+Being able to recognize the different strengths of each team member allows them to take on projects that they are passionate and excited about.
 The fear of failure is at the back of their mind rather than the forefront.
-Leaders who allow their team members to take risks, make mistakes and learn based on their experiences, cultivate an environment and team that collaborate on organizational, departmental, and group goals, while excluding individuals pursing self-interest and personal goals.
+Leaders who allow their team members to take risks, make mistakes and learn based on their experiences, cultivate an environment and team that collaborate on organizational, departmental, and group goals while excluding individuals pursuing self-interest and personal goals.

 In the book E-Myth Revisited, author Michael E. Gerber borrows from Thomas J. Peters and Robert Waterman Jr.’s influential work, In Search of Excellence: “Tolerance for failure is a very specific part of the excellent company culture—and that lesson comes directly from the top.
 Champions have to make lots of tries and consequently suffer some failures or the organization won’t learn.”
 And if organizations won’t learn, they often times grow stagnant and disappear.

-In what ways does your company engage it’s employees?
+In what ways does your company engage its employees?
 Check out our upcoming second blog in the Engage series discussing how First Rate actively engages its employees!